top of page

 • Structured analysis clearly for each source?

-• Met word count requirements (~1200 words total)?
+• Met word count requirements (~400 words per source, ~1200 words total)?

 Excellence Indicators: To achieve highest marks (5-6), ensure:

-• Balanced representation of different perspectives
+• Balanced representation of different perspectives across sources

-• Clear justification of source selection strategy
+• Clear, compelling justification for source selection strategy

-• Deep synthesis connecting sources to inquiry
+• Strong synthesis connecting all three sources to the inquiry focus

-• Thorough analysis of methodology and limitations
+• Thorough, nuanced evaluation of methodology and limitations

-• Evidence of sophisticated source evaluation skills
+• Evidence of sophisticated source evaluation and research skills

 CRITERION C: ANALYSIS AND EVALUATION (6 marks)